davibc90/cloudwalk_agents_swarm_challenge/README.md

 ## Building & Running

 Navigate to the root directory and run the following command to build and download images and start all services:
+`IT IS READY TO RUN!
+PERMISSION GRANTED FOR USING MY OWN TOKENS AND OTHER PRIVATE KEYS`

 ```bash
 docker-compose up -d